slzatz/slzatz.github.io/transition_to_t2.md

     vim /etc/postgresql/9.5/main/postgresql.conf
     listen_addresses = '0.0.0.0'

-Needed to create a *username* user that postgresql recognized
+Create a *username* user that postgresql recognizes:

     sudo -u postgres -i
     psql
     postgres=# create user username createuser password '*******';     (yes include quotes) CREATE ROLE

-returned to user *username* and did
+Then switched user to to *username* and did:

     sudo service postgresql stop
     sudo service postgresql start

 And now can do everything as *username*.

-Then used PG4 Admin to create a server called t2.small.
+Then used PG4 Admin on local Windows machine to create a new server called t2.small.

-To move databases from t1.micro to t2.small:
+Then move databases from t1.micro to t2.small by downloading the pg_dump file to the local Windows machine and then upload it to the new t2 instance using WinsSCP:

     pg_dump -U username artist_images > artist-images.pgsql
-    use WINSCP to move to the new server use psql username=# CREATE DATABASE artist_images;
+    [use WINSCP to move to the new server] use psql username=# CREATE DATABASE artist_images;
     psql -U username artist_images < artist_images.pgsql

 Then did the same for `listmanager_p`.

-To move solr:
+Move solr:

     wget http://www.gtlib.gatech.edu/pub/apache/lucene/solr/6.6.0/solr-6.6.0.zip
     unzip solr-X...